 The stair stepper is a beginner-friendly piece of equipment because it has a low impact on the joints as discussed and potentially relatively low intensity (depending on the speed setting of course!).
 This means that it is a great starting point for people who are looking to begin their fitness journey but are worried about joint impact or don’t feel ready for more intense cardio yet.

-Stair climbers also have handrails which you can use to stabilise yourself as you get used to the movement.
+Stair climbers also have handrails that you can use to stabilize yourself as you get used to the movement.
 This can help to increase your confidence as you become more comfortable with the exercise and make it far less likely that you will fall or injure yourself.

 4. Aerobic Conditioning

-One of the main benefits of stair-stepping is that it can help to improve your aerobic conditioning.
+Benefit number 4 on our StairMaster benefits list is aerobic conditioning.
 Aerobic conditioning is important for many reasons but one of the most important is that it can help to improve your cardiovascular health.

 Aerobic conditioning essentially means improving the efficiency with which your heart and lungs work together to supply oxygen to your muscles.
 This is important because it can help to reduce your resting heart rate and blood pressure as well as improve your overall cardiovascular health.